CMSgov/dpc-app/dpc-web/README.md

 export DATABASE_URL=postgresql://localhost/dpc-website_development
 ```

-You also need to set the Okta ENV variables to enable Okta OAuth login for internal users:
+If you are using Okta for internal admin authentication, you also need to set the Okta ENV variables to enable Okta OAuth login for internal users:

 ```
+export INTERNAL_AUTH_PROVIDER=okta
 export OKTA_CLIENT_ID=aaa
 export OKTA_CLIENT_SECRET=bbb
 export OKTA_ORG=